Nastrawww/LIN-/README.md

  **Part:2 The SLAVE**
-            I am going to use the STM32F103C8T6 as the slave MCU.
-Below is the configuration of the slave MCU.
+**I am going to use the STM32F103C8T6 as the slave MCU.
+Below is the configuration of the slave MCU**